How many individuals share a mitochondrial genome?

 Published : 2018

-Abstract Mitochondrial DNA (mtDNA) is useful to assist with identification of the source of a biological sample, or to confirm matrilineal relatedness.
+Mitochondrial DNA (mtDNA) is useful to assist with identification of the source of a biological sample, or to confirm matrilineal relatedness.
 Although the autosomal genome is much larger, mtDNA has an advantage for forensic applications of multiple copy number per cell, allowing better recovery of sequence information from degraded samples.
 In addition, biological samples such as fingernails, old bones, teeth and hair have mtDNA but little or no autosomal DNA.
 The relatively low mutation rate of the mitochondrial genome (mitogenome) means that there can be large sets of matrilineal-related individuals sharing a common mitogenome.
-Here we present the mitolina simulation software tha..View full abstract
+Here we present the mitolina simulation software that we use ..View full abstract